 Lac is a very tiny insect (Laccifer lacca) that is parasitic.
 The Lac insects are found on trees in our state of Meghalaya, India.
 This insect's secretion is traditionally used as a coloring agent for products like food, leather, fabric, and even medicines.
 But in Meghalaya, the people cultivate Lac for dyeing.
 They cook it into a dye bath with plant mordants and dye yarns for weaving.

-Process of Dyeing with Lac
+The Process Of Yarn Dyeing With Lac

 I want to share the step-by-step process of natural dyeing with Lac with you.
 I learned about this process from the women in Diwon village that I interacted with and by witnessing their incredible skills.
 When I came back from the trip, Miranda (a Muezart maker) gave me more insights into how to naturally dye yarns with Lac in a traditional way.